Xenoveritas/abuse/BUILDING.md

 Windows, this will attempt to create a [WIX](http://wixtoolset.org/) installer and a ZIP file.
 Under macOS, it attempts to create a DMG and TGZ.

-To build them under Linux and macOS, it's just `make package`.
+To build them under Linux, it's just `make package`.

+For macOS, `xcodebuild -project abuse.xcodeproj -target package`.

 Under Windows, build `PROJECT.vcxproj`.